customhost/codb2/README.md

-codb2
+CODB2
 =====

-CoDB2 is a tiny data base wrapper for PHP
+CoDB2 is a tiny database wrapper for PHP